-The creation of affordable housing to meet demonstrated affordable housing needs identified in the housing element of the City's General Plan constitutes an economic opportunity.
+The creation of affordable housing to meet demonstrated affordable housing needs identified in the Housing Element of the City's General Plan constitutes an economic opportunity.
 The proposed project will be subject to the requirements of the City's Inclusionary Housing Ordinance and has also applied for additional density under the State Density Bonus Law, and will thus increase, improve, or preserve the supply of quality affordable housing in the community.
-The Affordable Development will create a total of units of 107 affordable housing (including one unrestricted manager's unit).
+The Affordable Development will create a total of 82 newly constructed affordable units and additional rehabilitated affordable units (including one unrestricted manager's unit).